Wake-up-Freeman/OLD-ODISEO/index.md

 # ODISEO Docs

-Welcome to the official documentation for ODISEO, a decentralized financial infrastructure powering the innovation of money.
+Welcome to the official documentation for DAODISEO, a decentralized financial infrastructure powering the innovation of money.
 ODISEO provides the foundational building blocks for a new digital economy with its stablecoin protocol, oracle system, smart contracts, and plan for mass-user adoption.

 :::::::{grid} 2 2 2 3
 :gutter: 3